We’re constantly being told by TED Talks, life coaches, career advice blogs and entrepreneurs to get a mentor.

 5. Speak to HR

-Guider is an AI powered mentoring software that businesses can use to run internal mentoring programs.
-Matching mentors and mentees via machine learning algorithms takes the difficulty of finding a mentor out of your hands.
+Guider is an AI powered mentoring software that businesses can use to run internal mentoring programmes.
+Matching mentors and mentees via machine learning algorithms takes the difficulty of finding a mentor out of your hands (we do it all for you).

 6. Have a coffee first